Are you working on building a relationship with your leopard gecko?

 They will be better able to identify any underlying conditions your pet might have.

-It is essential to know your pet and what their healthy behaviors are for early detection if something is wrong, but staring at you is not one behavior to give you concern.
+It is essential to know your pet and their healthy behaviors for early detection if something is wrong, but staring at you is not one behavior to give you concern.

 If your gecko is staring at you, enjoy them, and understand they are doing so out of curiosity and interest.

-The behaviors of leopard geckos are often fascinating and exciting for owners to watch, and having them stare at you might be near the top of the list.
+The behaviors of leopard geckos are often fascinating for owners to watch, and having them stare at you might be near the top of the list.